Tea loaf

-A tea loaf is an English bread, made with dried fruit and traditionally served sliced and spread with butter.
+A tea loaf or tea bread is an English bread, made with dried fruit and traditionally served sliced and spread with butter.
 It is seen as a very traditional cake and the tea loaf is available in cafes and other establishments that serve traditional afternoon tea.
 It is particularly associated with Yorkshire.

 In the making of tea loaves, the fruit (usually currants and sultanas) is soaked in initially hot tea to plump it before mixing it into the batter.
 The fruit is left in the tea for several hours, or overnight, and so is mainly steeped in cold tea.

 The tea used to make the cake was traditionally black tea, but Earl Grey or other teas can also be used.